thomasdashney/redux-modular/README.md

 ## Usage Guide

 This guide uses a counter as an example, which starts at 0 and ends at 10.
 If you try to `increment` past the 10, it will stay at 10.
-Likewise, a `decrement` to below 0 will keep it at 0.

 Two selectors are provided: `value` which gets the current value of the counter, and `isComplete`, which return `true` if the counter has reached 10 (the maximum).
 Finally, there is a `reset` action for resetting back to the initial state of `0`.